-Visit Colle di Val d'Elsa
+Visit Colle di val d'Elsa

 The city celebrates itself as the city of Arnolfo and the surrounding territory as Terre di Arnolfo - Arnolfo di Cambio is a celebrated 13th century sculptor and architect.

-Exploring Colle di Val d'Elsa
+Explore Colle di Val d'Elsa

-Most remarkable in this part of Colle di Val d'Elsa is the Piazza Bajos, with numerous houses of medieval origin.
-You will also discover the Tommasi, Usimbardi, Orlandini, Galganetti and Alessi.
+The most remarkable sight in this part of Colle di Val d'Elsa is the Piazza Bajos, with numerous houses of medieval origin where you can see the Palazzos of Tommasi, Usimbardi, Orlandini, Galganetti and Alessi.

 Museums in Colle di Val d'Elsa

 Other notable works are those by Cennino Cennini [1370 ca-1440 ca.] ('The Nativity of the Virgin'), Lorenzo Bicci [1350-1427] ('Madonna and the Child with Saints'), also works by more recent artists such as Ventura Salimbeni (1568-1613), Sebastiano Folli (1568-1621) and Bernardino Mei (1612-1676).

 Colle di Val d'Elsa and Tuscan cuisine

 The town is proud to link to its medieval roots through typical traditional foods of the region that include products and local wines of great prestige such as the Chianti dei Colli Senesi and Vernaccia di San Gimignano.
 You should also try some classic cheeses such as the Pecorino Toscano, and some salt-porks such as the Buristo and Rigatino, rolled bacon and Capocollo.